Pearly Queen Honey

 (all vegan and natural ingredients)

-Spudos are grown, and produced in Essex, on a sustainable farm that uses solar energy and runs the tractors on biodiesel from the waste rapeseed oil used for cooking the crisps.
+Spudos are grown, and produced in Essex.
+They have a sustainable farm using solar energy, and runing the tractors on biodiesel, from the waste rapeseed oil used for cooking the crisps.

 UK grown rapeseed oil is used as much as possible.
 Sometimes this is not available, then it is sourced from Europe.